awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    + Updated `pg_hint_plan` to version 1\.3\.3\.
    + Added `plprofiler` version 4\.1\.

-## Version 2\.3, Compatible with PostgreSQL 10\.7<a name="AuroraPostgreSQL.Updates.20180305.23"></a>
+## Version 2\.3, compatible with PostgreSQL 10\.7<a name="AuroraPostgreSQL.Updates.20180305.23"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.7\.
-For more information about the improvements in release 10\.7, see [PostgreSQL Release 10\.7](https://www.postgresql.org/docs/10/release-10-7.html)\.
+For more information about the improvements in release 10\.7, see [PostgreSQL release 10\.7](https://www.postgresql.org/docs/10/release-10-7.html)\.

 **Topics**
 + [Version 2\.3\.5](#AuroraPostgreSQL.Updates.20180305.235)